 Monitor the National Weather Service forecasts.
 Seas and weather may affect plans getting on or off island.
 If your stay is cancelled for uncontrollable circumstances, your donation can be applied to a future reservation.

 Food: Bring your own food and drink for the length of stay.
 A cooler is recommended to transport food and provide space for ice storage.
-In support of “Leave No Trace”, all articles brought on island must be carried off.
+All articles brought on island must be carried off.
 NO trash barrels are provided.

 Water: All drinking, cooking, and bathing water must be brought by campers.